 - the procedures to follow to involve the public in the budget process (public participation).

-The National and County Treasuries should also make the circulars available for the public.
+The National and County Treasuries should also make the circulars available to the public.

 September 1: On this day, the County Planning Departments should table the Annual Development Plans (ADPs) in their respective Assemblies.
 They should then make the ADPs public within seven days after tabling them before the Assembly.
 The national government does not produce an Annual Development Plan.
-It relies on the Vision 2030 national long-term development blue-print.
+It relies on the Vision 2030 national long-term development blueprint.
+There is no specific date by which the County Assembly should approve the ADPs.

 September 1 to February 15: The National Treasury and the County Treasuries should conduct sector hearings during this period.
 The sector hearings allow the public and other stakeholders to give their views at the sectoral level (e.g. security, health, agriculture, education, etc.).
 These views are necessary to enable the: